Features

 3. Irregular Income

 Don’t bargain that you will be able to rent out your property every single day of the year.
 In fact, you will prefer it that way (hosting so many different guests can take its emotional toll).
-One month you might be completely booked, while the next month received only one booking.
+One month you might be completely booked, while the next month receive only one booking.

 Usually, your income will be seasonal.
 Your location, attractions, and events will play a major role in your occupancy.